ToshioCP/Gtk4-tutorial/src/sec7.src.md

 - Sets wrap mode to `GTK_WRAP_WORD_CHAR` in GtktextView
 - Sets GtkTextView to non-editable because the program isn't an editor but only a viewer
 - Reads the file and inserts the text into GtkTextBuffer (this will be explained later)
 - If the file is not opened, outputs an error message and destroys the window.
-This makes the application quit.
+This causes the application to exit.

 The following is the file reading part of the program.